The binary log contains “events” that describe

 The binary log has two important purposes:

-For replication, the binary log on a master replication server provides a record of the data changes to be sent to slave servers.
-The master server sends the events contained in its binary log to its slaves, which execute those events to make the same data changes that were made on the master.
-See Section 18.2, “Replication Implementation”.
+For replication, the binary log on a replication source server provides a record of the data changes to be sent to replicas.
+The source sends the information contained in its binary log to its replicas, which reproduce those transactions to make the same data changes that were made on the source.
+See Section 17.2, “Replication Implementation”.

 Certain data recovery operations require use of the binary log.
 After a backup has been restored, the events in the binary log that were recorded after the backup was made are re-executed.
 These events bring databases up to date from the point of the backup.
-See Section 7.5, “Point-in-Time (Incremental) Recovery Using the Binary Log”.
+See Section 7.5, “Point-in-Time (Incremental) Recovery”.

 The binary log is not used for statements such as